jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Mount-DataDisk.md

 You can use the script in the following two ways:

-1. Without Any Parameter: The script will automatically partition, format and mount all your un-partitioned devices (the default attaching points are jddata1, jddata2...jddatan) and realize automatic attaching of the cloud disk service in /etc/fstab file via UUID.
+1. Without Any Parameter: The script will automatically partition, format and mount all your un-partitioned devices (the default attaching points are jddata1, jddata2...jddatan) and realize automatic attaching of the Cloud Disk Service in /etc/fstab file via UUID.
 ```
 sh
 sh auto_fdisk.sh